census-instrumentation/opencensus-specs/stats/Record.md

 # Record API Overview
-The stats library MUST allow users to record metrics for their applications or third-party libraries.
+The stats library allows users to record metrics for their applications or third-party libraries.
  The core data types used are:
 * `Measure`: describes the type of the individual values recorded by an application.
 * `Measurement`: describes a data point to be collected for a `Measure`.